-Setting small, manageable goals, gives you a chance to analyze how you got there.
+Setting small, manageable goals gives you a chance to analyze how you got there.

 Moore said, “Once you hit that goal, it might be good to take a step back and say ‘What did I do right?’
 Was it because I was eating healthier stuff like fruits and vegetables?
 Move on that.
 Build on your successes.”

-The Air Force Medical Service is setup to provide many resources for helping people achieve their goals during the new year.
+The Air Force Medical Service is set up to provide many resources for helping people achieve their goals during the new year.

 “The Health Promotion office can help with tobacco cessation.
-Many, not all, have a dietician who can either offer weight loss classes or possibly one-on-one counselling.
+Many, not all, have a dietician who can either offer weight loss classes or possibly one-on-one counseling.
 If you don't want to go the health promotion route, next time you're seeing your doctor, talk about your goals with them.”

 2017 will also be a great chance to change how Airmen approach their own healthcare, too, as the AFMS tries to get people more engaged during their medical visits.

 “I would recommend Airmen and their families resolve to be more active partners in their care,” said Col. John Oh, chief of Preventive Medicine.
 “We know care is safer when we have an effective partnership between the healthcare team and the patients.
-That's the kind of the cultural change we're trying to promote.
+That's the kind of cultural change we're trying to promote.
 The more patients understand about their conditions, their medications, their options - the more empowered they feel.”

 Oh and his team created the online Patient and Family Engagement Toolkit just for that reason, to provide specific ways to get patients and their families more involved in their own care.
 He said their goal is to make care safer and more effective.